How Long Does It Take To Get Acrylic Nails?

 Can You Get Acrylics With Short Nails?

-So the good news is yes, even with short nails, you can get acrylics added.
-As long as there is enough nail for the product to be applied to, you will be able to get acrylic nails.
-Many techs will also trim down long nails because it will be easier for them to apply the tips to a shorter nail.
-So don't think you have to grow your nails out for the best results!
+Many techs also trim down long nails because it will be easier for them to apply the tips to shorter nails.
+So, don't think you have to grow your nails out for the best results!

 How Often Should You Take A Break From Acrylic Nails?